axlwolf/task_manager/memory-bank/progress.md

 1. Complete task filtering and sorting functionality
 2. Implement comprehensive error handling
 3. Add loading indicators and improve UX
+4. Expand test coverage using the established testing patterns
-4. Begin writing unit tests for core functionality
+5. Implement unit tests for services, use cases, and repositories
+6. Set up integration testing infrastructure and implement tests for key flows
+7. Set up Cypress for E2E testing and implement tests for critical user journeys
-5. Document the architecture and component usage
+8. Document the architecture and component usage